copych/SDMMC_ESP32_Read_Only/README.md

-Simplified READ-ONLY FAT32 class for fast accessing and reading of WAV files.
+Simplified READ-ONLY FAT32 class for fast accessing and reading of (in my case WAV) files.
 Cluster chains are to be pre-cached (on the application side) for directory files, and stored in memory as a collection of linear sector chain boundaries.
 Ideally, when no fragmentation appears, only a single pair of sectors (beginning/end) per file needed.

 calls are like this: